b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 — [1 John 3:17-18](https://www.churchofjesuschrist.org/study/scriptures/nt/1-jn/3?lang=eng&id=p17-p18#p17)

 Or, in layman's terms, if you have spare resources and see someone without resources, and opt not to share, how can you say you love God?
-Don't just say you love God, do something about that.
+Don't just say you love God, do something about the squalor around you!

 &nbsp;